LeeYang2019/Developer-Connector/README.md

 Much thanks go to Brad Traversy for the tutorial, which I purchased on Udemy.

-Tech: React, Nodejs, Express, Mongoose, MongoDB, Heroku
+Technologies: Reactjs, Reduxjs, Nodejs, Express, Mongoose, MongoDB, Heroku

 # Link to deployed application